antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 I utilized the following sources/sites to figure out serial console access and flashchip reading.
 If you are new to hardware hacking check them out!

-https://libreboot.org/ has a ton of info on bios/uefi firmware creation and flashing, and a lot of other neat info on privacy and Right-To-Repair
+https://libreboot.org/ has a ton of info on bios/uefi firmware creation and flashing, and a lot of other neat info on privacy and Right-To-Repair.

 https://www.youtube.com/watch?v=LSQf3iuluYo is YouTube Hardware Hacking Tutorial series.
 Really excellent, you can get an entire frame of mind for approaching a potential hack and very clear instruction in tools and methods to use.

+https://www.makemehack.com/ author site for the YouTube series.

 For more info on SDR check out: